-A. Required courses in Freshman Studies (required for anyone admitted into the program with fewer than 24 credits): Credits SCI 100 The Natural World: The Caribbean 3 SSC 100 An Introduction to the Social Sciences: A Caribbean Focus 3 FDS 100 Freshman Development Seminar 1
+A. Required courses in the Freshman Year program (required for anyone admitted into the program with fewer than 24 credits):

+SCI 100 The Natural World: The Caribbean 3

+SSC 100 An Introduction to the Social Sciences: A Caribbean Focus 3

+FDS 100 Freshman Development Seminar 1

-B. Required general education requirements as stated on pp. 87-88.
+B. General education requirements as stated on pp. 87-88.

-C. Required Education courses:
+C. Required education courses: